couchbaselabs/rosmar/README.md

 ## Building It

-Rosmar requires an updated version of sg-bucket -- this is on the `walrus-xattrs` branch.
+Rosmar requires an updated version of sg-bucket -- this is on the `feature/walrus-xattrs` branch.
 Rosmar's `go.mod` file points to the appropriate commit.

+To use Rosmar in Sync Gateway, check out the latter's `feature/walrus_xattrs` branch.

 ## Architecture